iterative/dvc.org/content/docs/user-guide/managing-external-data.md

 that simply moves local file to an external location, producing a `data.txt.dvc` DVC-file.

-> Note that some of these commands use the `/home/shared` directory, typical in
-> Linux distributions.

 ### Local file system path

 The default local cache location is `.dvc/cache`, so there is no need to specify